tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 * Keyword arguments
 * ||=
 * `File.open`
-* Floating point arithmetic - play with distance in Vehicle class from yesterday.
-  * 129.95*10
-  * 129.95*100
 * Monkey Patching: Change a string to add a .to_pig_latin
 * Early returns